nuxeo/doc.nuxeo.com-client-java/src/java/automation.md

 ---

-This section is about how running automation with Nuxeo Java Client.
+This section is about how to run automation with Nuxeo Java Client.

-Operation manager is instantiated for each automation to run, this give us a high isolation for each request to automation.
+Operation manager is instantiated for each automation to run, this gives us high isolation for each request to automation.

 Automation input can be anything you want, Blob, Blobs, Document, Documents or primitive type.
-In order to give a document reference as input to automation, you need to use `DocRef` or `DocRefs`.
+To give a document reference as input to automation, you need to use `DocRef` or `DocRefs`.

-Automation output is dynamic and leverage [marshaller]({{page page='configuration#marshalling'}}) capabilities in order to return proper Java Client object, if marshaller is not found client will return a plain string.
+Automation output is dynamic and leverage [marshaller]({{page page='configuration'}}#marshalling) capabilities in order to return proper Java Client object, if marshaller is not found client will return a plain string.

 ## Document.Create